eric-czech-jastr/solutions/README.md

 > Q: Write a function where the input is an array of integers and the output is the value that
 > appears the most times consecutively (in a row).
 Ex: [1, 2, 2, 5, 5, 5, 2, 2] => 5
+> What is the Big-O complexity of your solution (in both time and space)?
+Why?

 Solutions in : [problem1/solutionA.py](/problem1/solutionA.py)